MicrosoftDocs/azure-devops-docs/docs/organizations/security/default-tfvc-permissions.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

-Once you have been added as a team member, you are a member of the Contributors group.
-This allows you to contribute to a TFVC repository.
+All members of the Contributors group with Basic access can contribute to a TFVC repository.
 The most common built-in groups include Readers, Contributors, and Project Administrators.
 These groups are assigned the default permissions for contributing to the repository as listed below.

 [!INCLUDE [temp](includes/code-tfvc.md)]